atsushieno/aap-core/docs/EXTENSIONS.md

 We could simply give up extensibility and decide that all the features are offered in AAP framework itself, like AudioUnit does not provide extensibility.
 But we still need some extensibility for AAP framework development for API stability.

-### Language
+### supported languages

 Extensions API for plugin developers and Extension Service API for client host developers are so far both in C API.
 (C is acqually somewhat annoying and we could resort to C++ for extension service API, but let's see if we end up to make another decision.)

 C is chosen for interoperability with other languages.
 Though other languages like Rust, Zig, or V (anything feasible for audio development).
+Though we haven't really examined any language interoperability yet.

+## Known design problem.

+We will have to revisit messaging implementation and replace it with MIDI 2.0 based messaging.
+For details, see https://github.com/atsushieno/android-audio-plugin-framework/issues/104#issuecomment-1100858628

+At this state we haven't worked on this known issue because that would depend on fundamental [port design changes](NEW_PORTS.md).

-## Who needs to implement what
+## Extension API design: Who needs to implement what

 For an extension, users are plugin developers and host developers.
 They want to implement simple API.
 They are not supposed to implement every complicated IPC bits that AAP extensions actually need under the hood.
 Thus, extension developers are supposed to offer not just the API definition, but also IPC implementation.